snese/general-webapps-workshop/content/Lab1/Step6/_index.en.md

 ---

-### 6. Visit your website and configure the WordPress setting

 * Visit [**IAM console**](https://console.aws.amazon.com/iam/home?region=us-east-1#/home)
 * Click **Users** on the left menu, then click **Add user**
 * Enter`wordpress-user` in **username**